What Is Hydrocephalus and How Is It Treated?

 The goal of treatment at Children’s Healthcare of Atlanta is to reduce the pressure in a child’s head and drain the CSF.
 Sometimes, medicines or procedures to draw off the extra CSF may be used.
 Surgery may be needed for some cases and usually involves placing a mechanical shunting device into the child’s head to help drain extra CSF from the brain.

 Potential complications from shunts or surgery may include:

 - Shunt malfunction that results in under-drainage or over-drainage of the CSF

 Other complications may include fever, nausea or vomiting, irritability, headache, redness and swelling along the area of the tubing, and decreased alertness or complaints of being tired.
 Following surgery, you will receive instructions on how to care for your child at home and information about signs or symptoms requiring medical care.

-Hydrocephalus can affect the brain and a child's development.
+Hydrocephalus can affect the brain and a child’s development.
 The key to treating hydrocephalus is early detection, treatment and prevention of infection.
-A child with hydrocephalus requires frequent medical tests to make sure his shunt is working.
-Our team at Children’s works with your family to provide education and guidance as your child grows and develops.
+Children with hydrocephalus require frequent medical tests to make sure their shunts are working.
+Our team at Children’s will work with your family to provide education and guidance as your child grows and develops.

 Your child’s doctor may also recommend genetic counseling to discuss the risk of hydrocephalus recurring in future pregnancies, as well as prenatal testing for hydrocephalus.